Shadowen/ImageSegmentation/supervised_vertices/README.md

 ~~- Advanced optimizers seem to be less stable?~~
     - Use smaller learning rate

+# 13 March 2017
+- ~~Talk to Tingwu~~
+- Install Universe/Docker
+- Get running on the cluster
+    - Need to bring your own Python install?
+Ask Relu
+- Test on Luis' dataset

 ### TODO
 - Reinforcement learning (A3C)
+    - ~~Debug the A3C algorithm.
+It seems to peak in performance much lower than the paper reported~~ Use the [Universe starter agent](https://github.com/openai/universe-starter-agent)
     - Pretrain the policy network
+    - Running out of memory... :( try on the server
-    - Add teacher to RL by inserting permanent samples into replay memory
+    - Add teacher to RL by inserting permanent samples into replay memory - remember this only works for off-policy methods!
 - Try providing the first (final) point as input
 - Need to achieve 90%+ on simple polygons
-- Get running on the cluster
-- Test on Luis' dataset